 Country of origin and, optionally, district where grown, or national, regional or local place name

-In the case of a mixture of lemons with citrus fruit [proposal by South Africa] of distinctly different species of different origins, the indication of each country of origin shall appear next to the name of the species concerned.
+In the case of a mixture of lemons with citrus fruit of distinctly different species of different origins, the indication of each country of origin shall appear next to the name of the species concerned.

 D. Commercial specifications